SkyServerless/sky-serverless-TS/README.md

   ```

 Targeted coverage profiles live in `package.json` (`coverage:plugins` enforces 100% on `src/plugins/data/**`).
 Continuous integration should run `npm test` and `npm exec tsc -- --noEmit` at a minimum.
+  - `components.securitySchemes` lets you define auth flows for the UI.
+The demo registers a `bearerAuth` scheme so you can click on “Authorize”, paste the token `/auth/login` and test any protected route without manually rewriting the header.